 Outdoor passives is usually PET friendly from 15Kg - 40Kg

-Placement should be seriously considered as it could a lot of unwanted false alarm activations
+Placement should be seriously considered as it could a lot of unwanted false alarm activation

-Takex and Optex outdoor passives comes highly reccomended for outdoor use
+Takex and Optex outdoor passives comes highly recommended for outdoor use Expansion Modules

 Remote expansion modules is mostly fitted for larger installations and zone requirements

 Most control panels comes standard with 8 onboard zones - expander modules allows the alarm system to be expanded in a series of 8 zones per module but limited to maximum allowed zones per control panel